 Well, I’m planning on making it my career so I really hope so!
 Seriously, though yes, I don’t see why not.
 I’ve been teaching for over 4 years now and i have no plans to stop.

 How did you find the experience of teaching overseas?

 I think I’ve been lucky with the schools I’ve taught at overseas.
 I’ve never been treated unfairly or overworked or taught out of my depth like I have heard some people talk about in other countries.
-I’ve always worked for Government schools or private institutions that pay well (and on time), offer on-going training and support and sort everything with regards visas and work permits.
-I think its all about knowing before you go, and doing your homework: don’t go to teach anywhere in the world without having some classroom experience, because it’s hard work and it takes a special kind of person to actually get up in front of 40+ students five days a week and get results after working with them for a set amount of time.
+I’ve always worked for Government schools or private institutions that pay well (and on time), offer ongoing training and support and sort everything with regards to visas and work permits.
+I think it’s all about knowing before you go, and doing your homework: don’t go to teach anywhere in the world without having some classroom experience, because it’s hard work and it takes a special kind of person to actually get up in front of 40+ students five days a week and get results after working with them for a set amount of time.
 From experience comes knowledge that not all students will pass or be as perfect as the Principal or their parents or even the student expects, not every lesson will be riveting to students but as long as you are passionate about what your teaching, you will be successful.